inazo1115/toydb/README.md

 # toydb

-The toydb is a Relational Database Management System which isn't prectical.
+The toydb is a Relational Database Management System which is not practical but for my self-education.

 ## Unit test
 ```